techwhiz74/laravel-basic-project/readme.md

 ## **TODO**

-1. I don't know how to get rid of the question "Do you want to remove the existing VCS (.git, .svn..) history?
-[Y,n]?" that is asked at the end of the creation process
-2. Create a script to edit the .env file after the creation to set the right names (as the name of the project)
+1. Create a script to edit the .env file after the creation to set the right names (as the name of the project)

 ## **Contributing**